mvolkmann/blog/src/raycast.md

 the `useFetch` hook from "@raycast/utils" and npm packages like `node-fetch` and `got`.

+### UI Components

+Raycast supports a limited set of UI components.
+This makes it easy for users to use extensions because there is a low learning curve for interaction patterns.

+The supported UI components include:

+- Action Panel

+  This component displays a list of actions that can be performed.
+  The list can be context-sensitive, based on the selected item.
+  For example, each `List.Item` in a `List` can have its own `ActionPanel`, specified in its `actions` attribute.

+- Actions

+  These components appear as children of an `ActionPanel` component.
+  There are built-in actions that perform specific actions when selected, including `CopyToClipboard`, `CreateSnippet`, `CreateQuicklink`, `Open`, `OpenInBrowser`, `OpenWith`, `Paste`, `PickDate`, `Push`, `ShowInFinder`, `SubmitForm`, `ToggleQuickLook`, and `Trash`.

+- Colors

+  This is not a component, but is a way to specify standard colors, dynamic colors (based on the current theme), and raw colors.

+  Standard colors include `Red`, `Orange`, `Yellow`, `Green`, `Blue`, `Magenta`, `Purple`, `PrimaryText`, and `SecondaryText`.

+  Currently only two themes are supported, light and dark.

+  Raw colors can be specified with hex (ex `#FF0000`), short hex (ex. `#F00`),
+  RGBA (ex. `rgb(255, 0, 0, 1.0)`), or
+  HSL (ex. `hsla(100, 30%, 25%, 0.4)`).

+- Detail
+- Form
+- Grid
+- Icons & Images
+- List

+  This component display a vertical list of item.
+  The list can be filtered by entering text in a search input that filters the list as the user types (typeahead).
+  List items can be made selectable.
+  Related items can be grouped into sections that have titles and optional subtitles.

+  TODO: What other features are available on list items?

+- Navigation
+- Toast

 ### Toast Messages

 Raycast supports toast messages with three styles,